olebole/irafdoc/doc/quadred.quadformat.rst

   Another way is to paste the regions into a single two-dimensional image.
   This, along with specific keywords to describe the locations of the regions, constitutes the <i>quadformat</i> format described here and used by the QUADRED package.
-The term <tt>"quad"</tt> originates from the possibility of using four amplifiers in quadrants but the format also includes any other number of amplifiers.
+The term <span style="font-family: monospace;">"quad"</span> originates from the possibility of using four amplifiers in quadrants but the format also includes any other number of amplifiers.
   </p>